-Presentation Speech by Professor Hans Forssberg, Member of the Nobel Assembly at Karolinska Institutet, Member of the Nobel Committee for Physiology or Medicine, 10 December 2015
+Presentation Speech by Professor Nils-Göran Larsson, Member of the Nobel Assembly at Karolinska Institutet, Member of the Nobel Committee for Physiology or Medicine, 10 December 2016

 Your Majesties, Your Royal Highnesses, Esteemed Nobel Laureates, Ladies and Gentlemen,

-On behalf of the Nobel Assembly at Karolinska Institutet, I wish to convey to you our warmest congratulations.
-May I now ask you to step forward to receive the Nobel Prize from the hands of His Majesty the King.
+Your groundbreaking research has solved a long-standing enigma in biology and revealed mechanisms for how our cells recycle components and combat disease.
+With a series of brilliant experiments you have opened up a new field in biology.
+On behalf of the Nobel Assembly at the Karolinska Institute, it is my great privilege to convey to you our warmest congratulations.
+I now ask you to step forward to receive your Nobel Prize from the hands of His Majesty the King.

 Try to save some patients and learn about human blood types!